In the previous article, I wrote about ‘PC system requirement / 3DF Zephyr’.

 The following image is the texture generated by 3DF Zephyr.

-In order to correct the gap, I want to change the pale-blue area at the tunnel exit into grey.
+In order to correct the gap, I want to change the pale-blue area at the tunnel exit to grey.
 But it’s a bit painful to select the target area as it’s scattered all over the texture.
 So, I adjusted the texture with Photoshop as follows.

 Select ‘Selective Color’ and set ‘Preset’ to ‘Blues’.